knoxa/knoxa.github.io/text/war-diary/movements.md

 What should the output be?
 It's possible to capture the final data structure from above, or transform to some presentation format.
 It would be possible, for example, to take the final result and generate a rewritten XHTML movements table.
 This would capture the same information as the transcribed one, but with structural wrinkles smoothed out.
-It would be both human readble, and machine readable to the extent of making the information extraction (step 2 above) relatively trivial.
+It would be both human readable, and machine readable to the extent of making the information extraction (at step 2 above) relatively trivial.

 There's other information to be derived from these source documents.
 Notably, the geographic coordinates of the places mentioned.
 Also, perhaps, the relationship between 4 Div and the people and organizations mentioned.
 I'm taking the view that different structured data results can be got from the same source text